jaylenw/helioseismology/omegas/README.md

 1. This folder will have two gamma files.  gamma1.py will be a situation where the Sun is assumed to be made up of all hydrogen.
 I will be using pressure and density that I looked up for the Sun.
 Let's assume the Sun is made up of a monatomic ideal gas, therefore gamma = 5/3.
+THIS IS NOT REALISTIC SITUATIONS.

     (P*V)^gamma = constant, P is pressure, V is volume.